gboehl/econpizza/docs/hank.rst

     pplot(xst[:30], labels=mod['variables'])

-Further details on the implementation are given `in the technical section <https://econpizza.readthedocs.io/en/latest/method.html>`_.
+Further details on the implementation of heterogeneous agent models are given `in the technical section <https://econpizza.readthedocs.io/en/latest/method.html>`_.